 The timing for Santiaguito to erupt is quite sporadic.
 We waited 2 hours at the top just to see it erupt but it didn’t.
 If you really want to see a volcano erupt, then you should definitely hike Volcano Acatenango (No.1 on the list).

-So don’t trust the fact that you will definitely see Santiaguito itself, the hike to the top of Santa Maria is rewarding enough to warrant its place on this list.
+Though there’s a possibility you won’t see Volcano Santiaguito n action, the hike to the top of Santa Maria is rewarding enough to warrant its place on this list.
 Best thing?
-You can do it all by hike volcano Santa Maria by yourself for less than 1 USD.
+You can do it all by hike Volcano Santa Maria by yourself for less than 1 USD.

 7. Roast Marshmallows With Lava at Volcano Pacaya